nowreen-codes/Performance-Testing-on-NopCommerce/README.md

 ```

-3.JMeter Installation:
+3. JMeter Installation:

 Download the zip file for JMeter from the official link and install it.
 To verify if JMeter is installed, run the following command in your command prompt:
 ```bash
  jmeter -v
 ```
-4.Clone the Repository:
+4. Clone the Repository:

 - Clone the repository using Git with the following command: